What Kind of Flooring Increases Home Value?

 Which types of flooring do buyers look for?

-Additionally, the same study showed that refinishing hardwood floors yielded 147% cost recovery, and installing new wood floors yielded 118% cost recovery in terms of the increased resale value as compared to the cost of the project.
+According to the National Association of Realtors® report, refinishing hardwood floors yielded 147% cost recovery, and installing new wood floors yielded 118% cost recovery in terms of the increased resale value as compared to the cost of the project.

 Which type of flooring provides the best value to home sellers?

 At the end of the day, you need to consider more than just which type of flooring buyers want most.
-If you’re prepping your home to sell for the highest value, you have to factor in your home’s current condition and the cost of various flooring options weighed against the potential increase in value for each option.
+If you’re prepping your home to sell for the highest value, you have to factor in your home’s current condition, and the cost of various flooring options weighed against the potential increase in value for each option.

 To help you make an informed decision, reference this table to consider the cost and potential return on investment (ROI) for each potential flooring option.